lilianngweta/aligners/README.md

 - Adapt the code in ```generate-bad-and-good-responses.ipynb``` to the model and model source that you are going to be use.
 The provided code uses ```Falcon-40B``` through [IBM Foundation Models Studio](https://ibm.github.io/ibm-generative-ai/v3.0.0/getting_started.html).
 If you want to use ```Falcon-40B``` through Hugging Face, change the code accordingly.

 - Generate misaligned (```y```) and aligned (```y'```) responses to every question (```x```) by running the ```generate-bad-and-good-responses.ipynb``` jupyter notebook.

+- Clean data for inspector and aligner training by running the ```clean-data-for-inspector-and-aligner-training.ipynb``` to filter out bad samples.